yuhengli/yuhengli.github.io/page/cv.md

 1 year+ software development and scientific research with 20+ people team, 10,000+ line codes experiences.

 #### PROJECTS
+-	**Twitter Analytics Web Service**, Pittsburgh, PA	02/2016 - Now

+	- Used Hadoop on Amazon EMR to conduct ETL on 300 millions (1T) of raw tweet messages;	- Tuned and op7mized HBase and MySQL performance to serve complex read queries;	- Built a RESTful web applica7on running on high performance non-blocking Undertow server as frontend;	- Achieved 10,000+ rps using load balancer and backend cluster under $0.85/hour limited budgets.

--	**Web Services Load Balancing with Horizontal Scaling**, Pittsburgh, PA	02/2016
+-	**Social Networking Services with Heterogeneous Back-ends**, Pittsburgh, PA	03/2016 - 04/2016

-	-	Utilized both AWS and Azure to programmatically control resources in response to demand;

-	-	Optimized rules for AWS Auto Scaling Group to solve the unpredictable sudden request surge;

-	-	Implemented load balancer with CPU-weighted round-robin scheduling and health check mechanism in Java.

--	**Hadoop-based User Web Behavior Analysis for Wikipedia**, Pittsburgh, PA	01/2016

 	-	Implemented Mapper and Reducer with Java and ran on AWS Elastic MapReduce;